-To grow a Venus' fly trap well (and that means still having it alive after 12 months), its natural habitat of the Carolinas must be duplicated.
-The plant requires an extremely humid and bright sunlit area.
+To grow a Venus' fly trap well (and that means still having it alive after 12 months), its natural habitat of the Carolinas must be duplicated as nearly as possible.
+This plant requires an extremely humid and bright, sunlit area.
 It will not grow in freezing temperatures.
 Water your plant frequently in warm conditions, but do not let it stand in water.
+Use distilled or rain water to avoid mineral build up that can kill your plant.
 To provide warmth and humidity, grow your plant in a terrarium.

 Keep your plant in the small covered container in which it was purchased.
 The pot should be about two inches wide and three inches deep.
 Do not repot your new plant; it should be fine in its current container for about two years or more.
 Eventually your plant will crowd the pot with numerous side growths on the rhizome.
 You can then repot, but only in early spring just when it is starting to come out of dormancy.

 You do not need to fertilize your Venus’ fly trap; it prefers a lean diet.
+The soil of its natural habitat is low in nutrients and fertilizers can slowly kill your plant.
 Do not feed your Venus’ fly trap meat!
 Live prey, such as such as flies, spiders, crickets, slugs and caterpillars, are a Venus’ fly trap’s favorite food.
 No ants, please.
 Just a note: caterpillars may eat themselves out of the trap.
 Do not give a trap any food that is bigger than about 1/3 the size of the trap; larger insects will cause bacterial rot and kill the leaf.
 It responds to the movement of an insect to avoid wasting energy on consuming non-food sources, like dirt.
 When the bug is placed in the trap, the bug’s movement will stimulate the trap into the digestion phase.
-The plant’s trap may stay closed for a week or less while digesting its dinner.
+The plant’s trap may stay closed for a week or so while digesting its dinner.

 You can buy crickets for your plant from your local pet store or dried blood worms.
 The dried blood worm will need to be soaked briefly before feeding them to your plant.
 You can also store frozen crickets and caterpillars in your freezer.
 When feeding the fly trap non-living food sources, massage the trap gently to suggest insect movement to the plant.
 During winter dormancy you will not have to feed your plant at all.
 You will only need to feed your plant about four times per year, one bug feeding at a time.
 Do not overfeed or your plant may die.